wooldridge/data-hub-nifty-project/README.md

 ## Notes

 * To run SQL queries on the data in QConsole, give the admin user `data-hub-operator` privileges and run queries on the `data-hub-FINAL` database.
-Example query:
+Example queries:

 ```
 SELECT Artist.name AS Artist,